Lagrangian Floer theory and mirror symmetry on compact toric manifolds: Hochschild and quantum cohomologies

 It is proved in \cite{bircor2} that (\ref{BCmap}) determines a module structure on $QH(L;\mathcal R)$ over the quantum cohomology ring $QH(X;\mathcal R)$.
 In view of the fact that $\frak m_0 =0$ in monotone case, this statement is a special case of the Claim \ref{ringhomogeneral}.
 (See also \cite{seidel:graded}.)

-We remark that (\ref{iqinduce2}) is slightly different from (\ref{iqinduce}).
+We note that (\ref{iqinduce2}) is slightly different from (\ref{iqinduce}).
 The latter map corresponds to $ \text{\bf p} \mapsto \frak q_{1;0}(\text{\bf p}). $ \end{enumerate} \item The homomorphism (\ref{hatqmap}) had been known much earlier.
 It seems that the first reference where it is mentioned is \cite{konts:hms}.
 (In \cite{konts:hms}, the right hand is replaced by Hochschild homology of Fukaya category which is a more general statement than the present context.
 There may also be several physics literature containing statements related to this homomorphism.)
 The category version of the map (\ref{hatqmap}) is believed to be an isomorphism under suitable assumptions.
-This is stated explicitly as a conjecture by P. Seidel in Conjecture 1 \cite{seidel:HH} for the exact case.
+This is stated explicitly as a conjecture by P. Seidel in \cite[Conjecture 1]{seidel:HH} for the exact case.
 (In noncompact case such as the exact case, one needs to replace quantum cohomology by symplectic homology.)
 There are also earlier references such as \cite{seidel:vm} but \cite{seidel:HH} contains the statement in the most transparent way.
-Seidel also constructed the map (\ref{hatqmap}) and proved that it is a ring homomorphism in the exact case in Section 6 (6B) \cite{seidel:vm}. (`The technicalities' mentioned in the 4-th line of Section 6 (6B) \cite{seidel:vm} can be easily taken care of by now, that is 10 years after \cite{seidel:vm} was written.)
+Seidel also constructed the map (\ref{hatqmap}) and proved that it is a ring homomorphism in the exact case in \cite[Section 6 (6B)]{seidel:vm}. (`The technicalities' mentioned in the 4-th line of \cite[Section 6 (6B)]{seidel:vm} can be easily taken care of by now, that is 10 years after \cite{seidel:vm} was written.)

 Recently this ring homomorphism (\ref{hatqmap}) is familiar to many experts and becomes a kind of `folklore' in the field.
-However as far as the authors know, rigorous proof of the ring homomorphism property is written in detail only for the cases where $L$ is either exact (Seidel), monotone (Biran-Cornea), or toric (in this paper), \end{enumerate} We also remark that this kinds of application of `open-closed Gromov-Witten invariant' in Floer homology first appeared in the literature in \cite{floer:cup}. \end{rem} There is a cyclic analogue of the map (\ref{hatqmap}).
+However, as far as the authors know at the stage of September 2010, rigorous proof of the ring homomorphism property is written in detail only for the cases where $L$ is either exact (Seidel), monotone (Biran-Cornea).
+See \cite{AFOOO1} for general cases. \end{enumerate} We also remark that this kinds of application of `open-closed Gromov-Witten invariant' in Floer homology first appeared in the literature in \cite{floer:cup}. \end{rem} There is a cyclic analogue of the map (\ref{hatqmap}).
 Namely we can use the cyclically symmetric version $\frak q^{\frak c}$ of $\frak q$ to define a map

 by